Welcome to Parlay's Complete Guide to Live RoundTables!

 Next up is polls.
 When you click on the polls button this is what you should see.

 If you've done multiple polls during your discussion all of them will be visible here.

 And that's a wrap!
 Now you're ready to become a Live RoundTable Superhero.

-Remember, you can reach us any time - just click this bubble in the bottom corner:
+Remember, you can reach us at any time - just click the bubble in the bottom corner: